What is Mirage OS?

 The cloud has so far mostly been used to consolidate existing operating systems and manage them more conveniently.
 The interface between guest kernels, applications and VMs are all managed very differently, leading to serious inefficiencies, unreliability and insecurity.

-The Xen Mirage OS revisits the library OS concept (built as Nemesis in the Cambridge Computer Lab in the late ’90s), and finds it a practical approach to improve this situation.
-It treats the Xen hypervisor as a stable hardware platform and allows us to focus on high-performance protocol implementations without worrying about having to support the thousands of device drivers found in a traditional OS.
+The Mirage OS revisits the library OS concept (built as Nemesis in the Cambridge Computer Lab in the late ’90s), and finds it a practical approach to improve this situation.
+It treats the Xen Project Hypervisor as a stable hardware platform and allows us to focus on high-performance protocol implementations without worrying about having to support the thousands of device drivers found in a traditional OS.

 Examples of Mirage Appliances

 An example of a current Mirage appliance can be seen at openmirage.org, which is a self-hosted site deployed on the public cloud (in this case, on Amazon EC2).
 With some further work, it will be possible to encapsulate an existing piece of software using Mirage.
 One example might be to use Mirage to form an appliance from an existing Content Management System (e.g Drupal or Joomla).
 Such systems typically need several components and expect to be installed on a server.
 Mirage could be used to encapsulate a CMS, retaining only the components and bindings required by the CMS and removing the need for the rest of the Operating System.
 Such an appliance could be auto-configured and deployed directly to the public cloud (e.g. Rackspace or Amazon EC2).